Interest rates have been elevated since the pandemic, but central banks have begun cutting rates in the last two years.

 Next, we look at each REIT’s debt metrics.

-Both MLT and MIT have roughly the same level of gearing which is comfortably below 40%.
+Both MLT and MIT have gearing ratios at a similar level which is around 40%.

 Winner: MIT